derickschaefer/stcw-coverage-assistant/readme.txt

 = How can I get 100% coverage quickly? =

 1. Enable static generation in Static Cache Wrangler
-2. Visit the Coverage Analytics dashboard
+2. Visit the Coverage Assistant dashboard
 3. Click "Visit Now" on each uncached page
 4. Or use WP-CLI: `wp scw process` (if parent plugin supports it)